Our Current Residents

 Heinz 57 mix

 Percy, Noah, Gulley - These three seniors have lived together their entire lives.
 They came to JJH when an overcrowded county animal shelter in Rockford reached out to us with a desperate plea.
 Percy, Noah, and Gulley were part of a group of dogs that had been living in a condemned home with many other dogs.
 The shelter was at capacity and all other area rescues had turned down taking these dogs in.
 We traveled to Winnebago County Animal Shelter to meet the group and in an instant knew that we had to help.
+Percy, Noah, Gulley - These three seniors have lived together their entire lives.
+They came to JJH when an overcrowded county animal shelter in Rockford reached out to us with a desperate plea.
+Percy, Noah, and Gulley were part of a group of dogs that had been living in a condemned home with many other dogs.
+The shelter was at capacity and all other area rescues had turned down taking these dogs in.
+For the first time in years the shelter was considering euthanizing due to space and these seniors were first on the list.
+They were desperate for a better solution.
+We traveled to Winnebago County Animal Shelter to meet the group and in an instant knew that we had to help.
 Noah - Noah is a 13 year old hound mix or better described as a Heinz 57.
 When we met Noah he was terrified and shaking curled up in the back of his kennel and trying to make himself look as small as possible.
 He had dried feces stuck to his fur and he wouldn’t meet our gaze or get up to greet us.
 The loud shelter environment was quickly taking its toll on him and he was shutting down.
 We brought Noah into the yard with his former housemates and he immediately became a different dog.
 We knew we had to take Noah; he would never survive in a loud shelter environment.
 The first time Noah laid down in our quiet isolation room he let out a deep sigh.
 He looked to Percy to tell him it was ok; that he was safe.
 Noah’s personality continues to blossom at the sanctuary.
 He is the first one up to alert us that someone new has arrived.
 His horse, old man bark is endearing and reassuring that he is feeling more and more confident in his surroundings everyday.
 Unfortunately, a few days after he arrived and started settling in, a volunteer found Noah struggling to catch his breath.
 He had no appetite and wouldn’t eat his morning meal.
 He was rushed to the veterinarian where tests and radiographs determined that he has neoplasia.
 Cancer.
-A mass was discovered in his abdomen and the disease has spread to his lungs.
+A mass was discovered in his abdomen and the disease had likely spread to his lungs.
 Noah was also heavily congested and running a fever.
 It was determined that he also most likely had a secondary infection of pneumonia.
 The cancer doesn’t appear to have spread to his lymph nodes and that is good news.
-We have chosen to treat Noah’s infection and with strong antibiotics and anti-inflammatories we have seen great improvement in his symptoms.
+We chose to treat Noah’s infection and with strong antibiotics and anti-inflammatories and saw great improvement in his symptoms.
 We know this won’t last.
 But for now Noah is content and at ease at the sanctuary.
+He is a very happy dog that prances like a pony when he wants attention, wrestles with his old friend Gulley, and simply lights up the room with his personality.
+We cannot cure him but we can provide Noah with compassion and the love and support he so rightfully deserves.
 We will keep him as comfortable and pain free as possible until we can no longer do so.
-We take solace in knowing that he will not have to suffer through the pain of rapid deterioration that often occurs in senior pets.
+We take solace in knowing that he will not have to suffer through the pain of rapid deterioration that often occurs in senior pets or the fear that surrounded him in a loud shelter.
+This is our mission.
 When it is Noah’s time we ourselves will be comforted knowing he was able to enjoy security and peace with us and his brothers, even if it was a short time.
 He has had fresh food and water, comfortable beds and an endless supply of pack mates and people to reassure and love him.
 He will be provided a gentle, peaceful crossing surrounded in dignity and love.

 Here to Stay